Staggered95/ai-based-adventure-planner/README.md

 - Frontend: HTML, Tailwind CSS, JavaScript
 - Backend: Node.js, Express
-- AI: Google Gemini
+- AI: Google Gemini api

 ---

-## 🧠 How It Works
+## 💡 How It Works

-- Users can fill out a form or chat with the AI
+1. Choose your mode: either **chat with the AI** or **fill out a quick form**.
-- The backend processes user intent
+2. TrailBuddy processes your input and returns personalized plans.
-- AI suggests activities, places, and adventure plans
+3. Enjoy exploring!

 ---